 This is a kind of polyphenol, which isn’t an antioxidant, per se, but acts much in the same way.
 When combined, antioxidants and resveratrol will boost your parrot’s immune system.

 Can Parrots Eat Green Grapes?

 Green grapes contain fewer antioxidants, meaning that they’re just a tasty treat.
 They’re prized for their smooth texture and gentle flavors.

 Can You Give Parrots Grapes with Seeds?

 The seeds found in grapes are safe for a parrot to eat.
-In fact, they contain their own nutrients and antioxidants.
-These can help improve the health of your parrot’s skin and feathers.
+In fact, they also contain nutrients and antioxidants.

 How Many Grapes Can I Feed My Parrot?

-Be sure to only feed your parrot 1 or 2 grapes at most a week.
-Because of the sugar content, you need to ration the number of grapes that your parrot eats.
-Even though these little fruits may seem harmless, a parrot’s metabolism is very carefully balanced.
+Only feed your parrot 1-2 grapes a week.
+Because of the sugar content, you need to ration out the number of grapes your parrot eats.
+Even though these fruits seem harmless, a parrot’s metabolism is carefully balanced.

-Your parrot may also beg for more grapes than other types of food.
+Your parrot may beg for more grapes.
 Without seeds, greens, and pellets to balance its system, the parrot may grow ill.
-As such, grapes need to be a treat, not a meal.
-Your parrot needs to maintain both a well-balanced diet and an active lifestyle.
+Grapes are a treat, not a meal.
+Your parrot needs to maintain a well-balanced diet and an active lifestyle.